macbre/index-digest/README.md

 * `not_used_tables`: checks which tables are not used by SELECT queries
 * `queries_not_using_index`: reports SELECT queries that do not use any index

+## Sucess stories

+> Want to add your entry here?
+Submit a pull request

+* By running `index-digest` at [Wikia](http://wikia.com) on shared database clusters (with tables storing ~450 mm of rows with 300+ GiB of data) we were able to reclaim 1.1 TiB of MySQL storage space across all replicas.

 ## Read more

 * [High Performance MySQL, 3rd Edition by Vadim Tkachenko, Peter Zaitsev, Baron Schwartz](https://www.safaribooksonline.com/library/view/high-performance-mysql/9781449332471/ch05.html)